Young Steff

 Stephen Deon Draie Goldsborough better known by his stage name Young Steff, is an American rapper.
 Steff was born in Vineland, New Jersey.
 His father was a member of the gospel group: Spirit, and his aunt, Gina Thompson has worked with producer Rodney Jerkins.
 Steff signed to Roc-A-Fella Records in 2000.
 His song "Can I Holla" featuring Bow Wow was featured in the soundtrack to the film Like Mike.
+His music video, "Professional" (featuring Maino), features a cameo by Candace Owens as one of the homegirls.